Buddhist Wheel of Life Paintings

 We remember best when we apply these teachings to our own situations.
 Contemplate the wheel and the twelve links, and then spend some time in the next week reflecting on your personal experience.
 You may want to start by considering these questions:

-Not seeing, or ignorance is at the heart of the wheel and at the beginning of the twelve links.
-Can you think of examples from your own life where “not seeing” caused suffering–for yourself or others?
+- Not seeing, or ignorance is at the heart of the wheel and at the beginning of the twelve links.
+Can you think of examples from your own life when your habit of “not seeing” caused suffering–for yourself or others?